airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-data-residency.md

 # Manage data residency

-In Airbyte Cloud, you can set the default data residency and choose data residency for individual connections.
-This provides greater control over where your data is stored and processed while helping to ensure compliance with data regulations.
+In Airbyte Cloud, you can set the default data residency and choose the data residency for individual connections, which can help you comply with data localization requirements.

 ## Choose your default data residency